 Senior Irish Flat Handicapper Gary O’Gorman says extending the Irish season into December is “definitely an option”.

-UK and Irish has been suspended since mid-March because of the coronavirus pandemic, but there is an expectation that the action will be returning soon, albeit behind closed doors.
+UK and Irish racing has been suspended since mid-March because of the coronavirus pandemic, but there is an expectation that the action will be returning soon, albeit behind closed doors.

-The UK government has revealed in England can return from June 1 without spectators, as long as the strict safety measures are brought in to stop the spread of Covid-19.
+The UK government has revealed sport in England can return from June 1 without spectators, as long as the strict safety measures are brought in to stop the spread of Covid-19.

 Irish racing is set to resume a week later, on June 8, and there are currently discussions taking place to what the racing calendar will look like in Ireland, after more than two months away.